SpaceX’s Starlink Internet: How Much Is It and Should You Get It?

-Starlink currently provides limited availability as they ramp up the number of satellites.
-As of June 2020, Starlink was available in most of the United States, particularly rural areas, the southern half of Australia, New Zealand, most of Chile, part of Brazil and much of western Europe with the exception of Scandinavia.
-Starlink’s coverage map indicates that there is a waitlist or that coverage is coming soon in most of the rest of the world, except for Russia, China, Belarus, Iraq, Iran and Pakistan, where it appears there are no plans to make it available.
+Starlink currently provides limited availability.
+As of May 2022, Starlink was available in parts of the United States, Australia, New Zealand, Chile, Brazil, and all European countries as well as 28 other countries.
+Though, there are a few areas including Russia, China, Belarus, Iraq, Iran and Pakistan, where it appears there are no plans to make it available.

-There are 3 Starlink packages: residential, business and RV.
-For residential use, Starlink costs $110 per month, plus you pay a one-time charge for the hardware of $599.
-Starlink Business, with twice the antenna capability of the residential offering, plus higher throughput and faster internet speeds, costs $500 per month with a one-time equipment cost of $2,500.
-Digital nomads can get access to Starlink internet wherever it’s available for $135 per month plus $599 for the hardware.
+Internet from Starlink costs $110 per month for residential use, plus you pay a one-time charge of $599 for the hardware.
+Starlink Business — with twice the antenna capability of the residential offering plus higher throughput and faster internet speeds — costs $500 per month with a one-time equipment cost of $2,500.
+Digital nomads can access Starlink internet wherever it’s available for $135 per month plus $599 for the hardware.

 How Long Does It Take To Get Starlink?

-It depends on where you live and which package you get.
-The RV package was recently introduced and there is no waiting list for that — you can get a dish as soon as you sign up.
-For the residential and business packages, you may need to wait — in some cases, until 2023.
+The RV package was recently introduced with no waiting list — you can get a dish as soon as you sign up.
+For the residential and business packages, you may need to wait until 2023.

 Is Starlink Worth It?

-Where Starlink shines, however, is in areas that are not currently served by fixed broadband internet.
-Internet users who live in rural areas would see a marked increase in speed and performance with Starlink as compared to other satellite internet providers, which would make it well worth the cost.
+Starlink internet shines in areas that are not currently served by fixed broadband internet.
+Internet users living in rural areas would see a marked increase in speed and performance with Starlink compared to other satellite internet providers, making it well worth the cost.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.